 Hip dysplasia is an invisible birth abnormality.
 Unlike a cleft palate or a club foot, hip dysplasia does not present itself until the baby is examined.
 And even then, some cases are simply not detected.
 To be better informed, expectant parents should be aware of the risk factors that could result in hip dysplasia:

 - Is there a family history of hip dysplasia?

-If any or all of these conditions exist, insist on a full hip examination at birth, and at every well-baby checkup in baby’s early months for if hip dysplasia is diagnosed in the first six months of birth, it can be treated non-surgically.
+If any or all of these conditions exist, insist on a full hip examination at birth and every well-baby checkup in baby’s early months.
+If hip dysplasia is diagnosed in the first six months of birth, it can be treated non-surgically.
 Often an ultrasound by an experienced radiologist or orthopedist is the best way to get a definitive diagnosis.

 2. The Signs of Hip Dysplasia as Baby Grows

 Since hip dysplasia rarely causes pain in babies and it doesn’t prevent them from walking at a normal age, here are signs that parents might notice:

 - Asymmetry: asymmetrical buttock creases can suggest hip dysplasia in infants.
 As with a hip click, an ultrasound or x-ray will need to be done to determine whether the hips are normal or not.

 - Hip Click: hip clicks and pops can sometimes suggest hip dysplasia.
 However, a snapping sound can occur in normal hips from developing ligaments in and around the hip joint.